bogomil/Avitohol/README.md

 # Avitohol
 ## About
 The project is a pursuit of a dream.
-The goal is to produce small documentaries on various topics, which will be shot and edited with open-source software only.
+The goal is to produce small phone-shoot documentaries on various topics, which will be shot and edited with open-source software.

 ### Project start
 The project will start with the first video, codenamed "Fedora at FOSDEM 2023." and will take place in Brussels at the beginning of February.